cunnie/writings/NaNoWriMo.md

 epileptic, are you?
 Good.
 I'd like to expose you to flashing lights in the frequency range of 5 to 30 Hz — which can trigger a seizure in someone with photosensitive epilepsy."

+Max set up the apparatus, and although staring at the flashing lights was uncomfortable, it didn't inducs a seizure or brainwave anomalies.

+The days was spent doing tests that were either uncomfortable (30 minute sauna) or very uncomfortable (3-minute ice bath).
+Julia didn't mind — she was not someone who was comfort-oriented.
+Comfort was often an afterthought.

+But the tests were tiring in a manner which she didn't expect.
+And when Max said that they were done for the day, Julia stretched out on the cot.

+"I need to take a nap," she said.
+"I am so tired".

+Max dimmed the lights before he closed the door behind him, and within a minute Julia was asleep.

+The dreams came fast this time.
+She was flying in a huge airplane.
+No tiny portholes — instead, huge sheets of glass.
+No cramped rows of seats, rather decorated as a spacious lounge.
+They were barely flying above the treeline.
+The expanse was beautiful, and it made her feel big in a way she couldn't describe.

+She awoke drenched in sweat.
+What time was it?
+She didn't know.
+But the sweat made the electrodes slippery, and there was a slight shocking sensation coming from them.
+The sweat was probably short-circuiting them, and when she looked at the consoles she could see that was the case.
+She took them off.
+What harm could happe by removing them for a few hours?
+And then drifted back to sleep.

+She was dreaming, but it felt different.
+It was like her earlier dream, where she could see everything.
+She could see everything in the room, and, as she became bigger, she could see the facility in the desert, the road leading East, the guardhouse.

+There was an overlay, she could see flickering of lights.
+The cacti were diffuse orange clouds, the scorpions were tiny yellow dots, the guard in the guardhouse was a bright red dot, pulsing.
+She could sense Taggart, too: another bright red pulsing dot.
+And then she saw a flickering silvery strand running parallel to the road.

+The strand fascinated her.
+She reached out to feel the strand.
+Unlike the time she reached out to Taggart, who felt warm, the strand felt cold.
+She watched the flickering, and realized there was a rhythm to it.
+It had a precise logic to it.
+She followed the strand into the facility and saw it fan out to a hundred smaller threads, all silver.

+She reached out to the strand, and she don't know how she did it, but she "plucked" it.
+She sensed ripples moving back and forth from where she plucked it, her rhythm mixing with its.

+And from the distance she found a stream of rhythms coming back.
+Was this an angry response?
+She wasn't sure.
+But it was definitely a response to her plucking it.
+She plucked it again.

+When had played the piano though high school, and at one point considered going to Oberlin to study music.
+That hadn't happened of course, but when she studied computers she sensed a similarity between the patterns of music and the loops and patterns of computer programs — there was a beauty and elegance.
+And she sensed something similar in the manner in which this silvery strand flickered.

+She realized she pluck the strand and it would play a note, and the greater the strength which with she plucked the strand, the higher the note.
+She began to experiment, and soon she was playing _Für Elise_.
+She knew in the back of her mind it wasn't music that she was hearing, rather, it was something else that her mind interpreted as music.
+And it was beautiful music, the most beautiful music she had ever heard.

+And then she started playing with her other hand, adding a contretemps.
+And she was taking Beethoven's _Für Elise_ and layering and stretching and pulling and twisting the music so it was achingly beautiful, and she realized that rather than two hands she was playing with a hundred hands, maybe a thousand.

+She slowly built it up to an earth-shattering crescendo, and then let it subside.
+All was quiet, and the silver strand resumed its unimaginative, steady flickering.

+She sensed a presence.
+"Tyrion?" she spoke, although she had no mouth.
+It was more of an announcement, a broadcast.

+"Yes, it's me."

+"Are you here?"

+"I am «here», though I'm not sure where that is."

+"They're worried about you."

+"I'm dying Julia; I can't go back."

+Julia was quiet.

+"It's beautiful here, Julia.
+I wouldn't go back even if I could."

+"Where are we?"

+"It's not a place, not in the way that New York City is a place.
+It's more of a state of being or a state of mind, although I'm not sure anymore if there's a difference between the two."

+"That was a beautiful, what you just did," said Tyrion.
+"I was going to stop you, but I couldn't bear to not listen.
+It broke my heart."

+"Thank you, but why would you stop me?"

+Julia was non-plussed — she was having a conversation without her mouth, with a person she couldn't see, and yet it seemed so natural.

+"Gates will know something is going on.
+He's already frightened — I'm not sure if that's the right word — he's been introduced to an unknown, a powerful unknown, and he doesn't know its parameters or constraints.
+He's struggling furiously to understand it.
+I don't know who the first subject was, but something must have happened, something that made Gates bring to bear a set of resources unseen in a long time."

+"It didn't seem like a lot resources." said Julia.
+"A couple million dollars, a dilapidated facility in the desert — I've seen much bigger."

+"Don't mis-judge what you're seeing — this is only the tip of the iceberg.
+I was the second subject and they had me wired up all day.
+And then, while I was sleeping, I somehow slipped into here."

+"Slipped?"

+"I don't understand how it happened, but somehow my body slipped into this place.
+They say the body is the vessel of the soul, the _animus_.
+And somehow the vessel slipped to here along with my body.
+Your body is here, too."

+"Don't take my word for it — look for yourself."

+Julia was about to ask what he meant and then realized she could look for
+herself: shee focused on the building where the lab was, where the cot was, and saw nothing on the cot.

+"Where am I?"

+"You're here now."

+"Can I go back?"

+"I think you can; I'm not sure how it's done.
+I know that if I go back I'll die from the cancer, so I'm staying here as long as I can."